light french gray vs repose gray light french gray vs repose gray

 Repose Gray adds warmth and intricacy to bathrooms, particularly flattering with natural stone, greige tiles, and brushed nickel fixtures.
 It maintains its balanced tone even in limited natural light.

-Light French Gray vs. Repose Gray for Exterior Use
+Which One Is More Timeless?
+Light French Gray vs Repose Gray

 Both Sherwin-Williams colors have established themselves as enduring neutrals in the gray family, though they serve different design objectives.